-What I specifically want to address is:
+What I want to address:

 “Now the question becomes: are these algorithmic authorities any worse than the corporate goliaths they are displacing?”

 I’m someone deeply embedded in the digital publishing world.
 My business, and my clients’ businesses, are affected by these algorithms.
 And I would argue they are worse.